RicardoSoftwareEngineer/digitus-forum-internationalization-microservice/README.md

+# Maternity platform for new java programmers

+free junior training
+- no prior experience required
+- teach spring programming, versioning, sql and job searching
+- a lot of practice
+- direct message follow-up
+- launch in 2022
+- english version launch in 2023

+mid level training R$ 400.00
+- spring stack (rest, jpa, crypto...)
+- pure SQL
+- safety
+- database performance tunning
+- cache performance tunning
+- financial performance tunning
+- interpersonal skills
+- paid peer coach follow-up
+- launch in 2023
+- english version in 2023

+platform
+- large-scale labor production (junior and mid level java)
+- made with spring boot
+- built on microservices architecture
+- cached UUID token validation (better than JWT)
+- hosted on aws
+- versioned on github

+accessible on www.eusouprogramadorjunior.com

 # Internationalization

-Internationalization is a microservice responsible for translate the messages sent to the user based on a header called 'locale'.
+The internationalization microservice is built to be internationalizate messages in pt_br and en_us

-Its intended to be used internaly by others microservices, not to be exposed on internet, thats why the requests are not authenticated with jwt token
+Its intended to be used internaly by others microservices, not to be exposed on internet, thats why the requests are not authenticated

-locales available: en_us and pt_br

 ## Made with